pradeep3sep/interviewquestion/README System Design.md

 Testing in frontend applications is crucial for maintaining high code quality and delivering a reliable user experience.
 Here's a breakdown of the main types of frontend testing and some popular tools and practices to consider:

 ### 1. **Unit Testing**
-   - **Purpose**: Test individual components and functions to ensure they behave as expected.
+   - **Purpose**: Test individual components and functions to ensure they behave as expected. eg is single image of carasoul
    - **Tools**:
      - **Jest**: Popular for JavaScript testing, often used with React, Vue, and other frontend frameworks.
      - **Mocha** and **Chai**: Common for standalone JavaScript testing in various frontend environments.